 "It's great to have a starter that's timed and focuses the attention of everyone fully.
 I told them in advance I would do 10 then record their percentages."

 Trigonometry is a branch of mathematics that studies triangles and the relationships between their sides and the angles between these sides.
 Pupils begin by learning the names on the sides of a right-angled triangle relative to the angles.
 They then learn the ratios of the lengths of these sides and the connection these ratios have with the size of the angles.

 Trigonometry Teacher Resources:

-3D Trigonometry Presentation: A slide presentation introducing using trigonometry (including Pythagoras' Theorem) to find lengths and angles on three dimensional shapes.
-The presentation begins with a puzzle presented as a poem!
+3D Trigonometry Presentation: A slide presentation (a poem) introducing using trigonometry (including Pythagoras' Theorem) to find lengths and angles on three dimensional shapes.

 Triangle Solver: Provide and three measurements for a triangle and this application will work out the remaining sides, angles and area.

 Common Trig Ratios: A self-marking exercise covering the common trigonometric ratios for certain angles.

 Formulae to Remember: The traditional pairs or pelmanism game adapted to test recognition for formulae required to be memorised for GCSE exams.